 There are two exams.
 Exam 1 assesses Shakespeare plays and the 19th-century novel.
 You will answer one question on each, firstly writing in detail on an extract from the text and then moving on to write about the text as a whole.
 You will first study Shakespeare's Tempest before promptly moving onto a choice of two Dickensian classics (Great Expectations or Christmas Carol).
 Exam 1 is 1 hour 45 minutes and accounts for 40% of your Literature GCSE.

 Exam 2 assesses your understanding of poetry and of a modern play or novel.
 You will answer three questions, one essay question on your studied play or novel, one comparative question on poems from the AQA anthology and one question on an unseen poem, going on to compare it with another unseen poem.
 Exam 2 is 2 hours 15 minutes and accounts for 60% of your Literature GCSE.

-Course Books (provided by college) Great Expectations / Christmas Carol By Charles DickensPublished by OUP, ISBN-13: 9780199219766
+Course Books (provided by college)

+Great Expectations / Christmas Carol By Charles DickensPublished by OUP, ISBN-13: 9780199219766

 An Inspector Calls

 By J.B.
 Priestley

 Published by Penguin Classics,

 ISBN 9780141185354

 The Tempest

-By W. Shakespeare

-Published by OUP,
+By W. Shakespeare Published by OUP, ISBN-13: 9781408133477

-ISBN-13: 9781408133477

 AQA Anthology of Poetry: Poems Past and Present Available via Exam Board

+HAMLYN

 Exam Board and Specification Codes AQA English Literature 8702

 FRENCH

 The course

 French is an interesting and challenging subject that equips students with the skills to communicate confidently in French in a range of everyday situations.
 The five main themes of the course are the following: identity and culture, local area with holiday and travel, school, future aspirations with study and work, and finally international and global dimension.
 Students will develop an awareness and understanding of the culture and identity of the countries and communities where French is spoken.
 The course provides an excellent foundation for the study of French at A level.

+The six main themes of the course are the following:

+- My personal world

+- · Lifestyle and wellbeing

+- My neighbourhood

+- Media and technology

+- Studying and my future

+- Travel and tourism

+66 To have another language is to possess a second soul. ??

+Charlemagne

 What skills do I need?

 You need willingness to work hard at your grammar on a regular basis.
 You will also have to learn and relearn the vocabulary for each topic.
 The aim is to acquire the sufficient tools to be able to produce spoken or written responses in different contexts.
-66 To have another language is to possess a second soul.
-99 Charlemagne How is the course assessed?
+How is the course assessed?